-It takes more than a little rain to phase the people of Cozumel, and the island is always a beautiful and fun place to explore – even if you get a little wet.
+It takes more than a little rain in Cozumel to phase the people, and the island is always a beautiful and fun place to explore – even if you get a little wet.

-Don’t let some clouds and raindrops stop you from finding the fun stuff to do on Cozumel island.
+Don’t let some clouds and raindrops stop you from finding the fun stuff to do in Cozumel.

 There are plenty of things to do in Cozumel on a rainy day.
-Downtown Cozumel is full of restaurants, bars, shopping, art, salons and spas, and home to the fully renovated Museum of Cozumel Island.
-Foodies can sample local Yucatecan specialties, and will love adding the island’s new gastro-parks to their “must-try” restaurants.
-And Cozumel divers will still go diving–dive boats here go out as long as the winds on the west coast of the island are calm and safe.
+The downtown San Miguel de Cozumel area is full of shopping, art, salons and spas, and a fully renovated museum.
+Foodies can sample local specialties and add the island’s new gastro-parks to their “must-try” restaurants.
+And divers will still go diving in the rain, as long as the winds are calm and safe.

-Shop Locally in Cozumel (For a Rain Poncho)
+1. Do Some Practical Cozumel Shopping (For a Rain Poncho)

 But when it does rain, it usually only lasts a few minutes.

-Visit one of the major grocery stores like Mega or Chedraui, which are both located on the main drag Melgar Avenue, just at the southern edge of downtown San Miguel de Cozumel.
+Visit one of the major grocery stores like Mega or Chedraui, which are both located on the main drag Melgar Avenue, just at the southern edge of downtown San Miguel.

 These two stores are fun to poke around anyway, but you’re sure to find some variety of rain jackets, umbrellas, and rain ponchos (or large trash bags if you’re really in a pinch).